Rigid non-cohomologically rigid local systems: Introduction

 \section{Introduction}

 In \cite[Theorem~1.1]{EG18} it is proven that on a smooth complex quasi-projective variety $X$, irreducible cohomologically rigid local systems with a fixed torsion determinant and fixed quasi-unipotent conjugacy classes of the monodromies at infinity are integral.
 This answers positively a conjecture of Simpson \cite[p.9]{Sim92} (formulated in the projective case) under the cohomological rigidity condition, which simply means that the Zariski tangent space of the considered moduli space at the point corresponding to the local system is $0$.
 This property is used in a crucial way in the proof {\it loc. cit.} However, Simpson's conjecture concerns irreducible rigid local systems, that is those for which the corresponding moduli point is isolated, but perhaps fat.
 In dimension $1$, Katz proved that all irreducible rigid local systems are cohomologically rigid \cite[Cor.~1.2.5]{Kat96}.
 The irreducible local systems on a Shimura variety of real rank $\ge 2$ are also cohomologically rigid, see \cite[Remark~A.2]{EG21}.
-In this short note we prove that \begin{itemize} \item[i)] for any even natural number $r \ge 2$, there exists a smooth complex projective variety depending on $r$ with an irreducible rigid non-cohomologically rigid complex local system of rank $r$ on it,\\ \item[ii)] and there exists a smooth complex quasi-projective variety with an irreducible rigid non-cohomogically rigid local system of rank $2$ which becomes cohomologically rigid after fixing the conjugacy classes of the monodromies at infinity. \end{itemize} In those examples, the monodromy is finite, in particular the Zariski closure of the monodromy group is equal to itself, the determinant is finite, and the monodromies at infinity are finite as well.
+In this short note we prove that \begin{itemize} \item[i)] for any even natural number $r \ge 2$, there exists a smooth complex projective variety depending on $r$ with an irreducible rigid non-cohomologically rigid complex local system of rank $r$ on it,\\ \item[ii)] and there exists a smooth complex quasi-projective variety with an irreducible rigid non-cohomogically rigid local system of rank $2$ which becomes cohomologically rigid after fixing the conjugacy classes of the monodromies at infinity. \end{itemize} The examples are an adaptation to algebraic geometry of \cite[(2.10.4)]{LM85} in which Lubotzky and Magid define the semi-direct product $\Gamma_2$ coming from the standard representation of the symmetric group in $3$ variables and show that the so defined rank $2$ representation $\Lambda_2$ of $\Gamma_2$ is rigid, see {\it loc.cit} (2.10.2), and has ${\rm dim} \ H^1(\Gamma_2, \sE nd(\Lambda_0))=1$.\\ \ \\ In our initial construction, the monodromy was finite, in particular the Zariski closure of the monodromy group is equal to itself, the determinant is finite, and the monodromies at infinity are finite as well.
+Alexander Petrov noticed that we could apply K\"unneth formula to the exterior product of our examples with a standard cohomologically rigid local system with infinite monodromy to obtain examples as in (i) and (ii) (with different ranks) with infinite monodromy, see Remark~\ref{rmk:sasha}. \\ \ \\ {\it Acknowledgements}: We thank Vasily Rogov for bringing the example of Lubotszky and Magid {\it loc. cit.} to our attention.
+Furthermore, it is a pleasure to acknowledge helpful comments by Piotr Achinger, Adrian Langer, Aaron Landesman, and Daniel Litt.
+We are grateful to Alexander Petrov for his interest and for contributing to this note in the form of Remark~\ref{rmk:sasha}.